gilch/hissp/docs/lissp_quickstart.rst

    ;; Lambda is one of only two special forms--looks like a call, but isn't.

    ;; Python parameter types are rather involved.
 Lambda does all of them.
+   ;; Like calls, they are all paired. :? means no default.
    #> (lambda (: a :?  b :?  :/ :?           ;positional only
    #..         c :?  d :?                    ;normal
    #..         e 1  f 2                      ;default